gilmar-sales/ct-ecs/README.md

     }
 };
 ```
+If an observer doesn't implement that method, the empty function **receive** of the `BaseSystem` class will be called, compiling this code on the -O3 flag for optimization, the compiler ignores all functions with empty body preserving the system of useless function calls.
 ###
 After the systems implementation you're able to complete the Manager Settings and could start running the game:
 ```cpp
 using ComponentList = std::tuple<TransformComponent, MeshComponent, RigidBodyComponent, MaterialComponent>;
 using TagList = std::tuple<PlayerTag, EnemyTag, BulletTag>;